 Develop a webpage which can make it comfortable in various sized devices (such as mobile phones, tablets, and desktop screens) will help developers to make a single webpage that can be seen on different devices, hence reducing the effort of measuring different sized devices and then making individual pages for each of them.
-In this tutorial series, you will learn about the Bootstrap and its various features.
+In this tutorial series, you will learn about Bootstrap and its various features.

 What is Bootstrap?